Corey Feldman: Sexual abuse allegations made by Feldman

 Feldman contends that sex abuse of child actors is a widespread problem in show business.
-On October 25, 2017, in response to the Harvey Weinstein sexual abuse allegations, he started an Indiegogo campaign to finance a film about his life to expose the secret child sexual abuse that he claims is just as common in Hollywood as sexism and sexual assault against adults.
-In March 2018, he spoke at the New York State Capitol in Albany, New York, in support of the Child Victims Act, which would lengthen the statute of limitations for civil claims arising out of acts of child sex abuse and would create a one-year period in which sex abuse survivors could bring civil claims that were then barred by the statute of limitations.
+In October 2017, in response to the Harvey Weinstein sexual abuse allegations, he started an Indiegogo campaign to finance a film about his life to expose the secret child sexual abuse that he claims is just as common in Hollywood as sexism and sexual assault against adults.
+In March 2018, he spoke at the New York State Capitol in Albany, New York, in support of the Child Victims Act, which would lengthen the statute of limitations for civil claims arising out of acts of child sex abuse, and would create a one-year period in which sex abuse survivors could bring civil claims that were then barred by the statute of limitations.

-As an adult, Feldman has claimed that he is a survivor of child sexual abuse.
+As an adult, Feldman has identified himself as a survivor of child sexual abuse.
 According to him, he was molested by a man he first identified only as the alias "Ron Crimson", who worked as an assistant to Feldman's father.
 Feldman has indicated that "Ron" facilitated his initiation into drug addiction.
 Feldman later identified that man as actor and former personal assistant Cloyd Jon Grissom.
 He also accused child agent Marty Weiss and former talent agent and Hollywood underage club owner Alphy Hoffman of having sexually abused him.

-During an October 2013 episode of The View while Feldman was promoting his autobiography Coreyography, Barbara Walters said that Feldman was "damaging an entire industry" with his allegations.
+During an October 2013 episode of The View, while Feldman was promoting his autobiography Coreyography, Barbara Walters said that Feldman was "damaging an entire industry" with his allegations.
 In March 2020, in his documentary (My) Truth: The Rape of Two Coreys, Feldman repeated a claim that the actor Charlie Sheen had raped his 13-year-old co-star Corey Haim on the set of the film Lucas.
 The claim was corroborated by his ex-wife Susie Feldman and his Lost Boys co-star Jamison Newlander.

 Sheen, through his publicist, denied the allegations, calling them "sick, twisted and outlandish".
 Haim's mother Judy had identified a different actor as her son's rapist on The Dr. Oz Show and told Entertainment Tonight that Sheen never raped her son, calling the claims "made up".

+In 2025, Feldman alleged that Haim had molested him.
+Feldman also stated that Haim informed him that Charlie Sheen told him that such behavior "was OK."
+Feldman later issued a statement through his attorneys recanting this claim.